 Where Are Official ReVanced Sources?

-- ReVanced Patches — The modification patches
+- ReVanced Patches - the modification patches themselves

-- ReVanced CLI — Command-line patching tools
+- ReVanced CLI - command-line patching tools

 How to Verify a Source